Co-founder and General Manager

-Jonny currently moonlights at Melbourne institution The European, and he’s worked in wine bars, cafes, restaurants, pubs, cocktail bars and hotels for a grand total of twenty years!
+Jonny’s worked in wine bars, cafes, restaurants, pubs, cocktail bars and hotels for a grand total of twenty years!
 There’s no question he’s committed to the hospitality game.
+Jonny currently trains and develops supervisors and managers across The European Group‘s many venues, as well as managing traineeships within the group.
 The last five years have seen Jonny exploring the hospitality education sector, teaching VCE and VCAL students, or in his words, “educating the hospitality professionals of tomorrow, today”.

-Jonny was a mentor in Scarf’s very first program in 2010, and back then his love for hospitality training was clear, as was his ease for working with people from diverse backgrounds.
-We’re thrilled to welcome Jonny to the Scarf management team in July 2016, as we know how passionate he is about enabling the Scarf trainees to gain the confidence to really make a difference in both their personal and professional lives.
-Jonny’s role puts him firmly at the centre of Scarf Dinners, where he’ll oversee the trainees and mentors, and ensure that our diners have a seriously great night out!
+Jonny was a volunteer mentor in Scarf’s very first program in 2010, and back then his love for hospitality training was clear, as was his ease for working with people from diverse backgrounds.
+We welcomed Jonny to the Scarf management team in July 2016, inspired by his passion to make sure Scarf trainees could gain the confidence to really make a difference in both their personal and professional lives.
+Jonny’s role puts him firmly at the centre of Scarf Dinners, where he oversees the trainees and mentors, and ensures that our diners have a seriously great night out!

 Ruth’s been in hospitality for fifteen years, and she’s not going anywhere in a hurry!
 Hailing from the UK, Ruth holds a degree in International Hospitality Management, a Cert IV in Training and Assessment, and has worked extensively in event catering and training.
 Ruth runs a hospitality training consultancy which uses inspiration and education to transform the hospitality industry.

 Ruth became involved in Scarf in early 2015 as a volunteer employment mentor, supporting graduate trainees in the job.
 She’s also run numerous Scarf training sessions on resume-writing and interview skills.
-We’re beyond excited to have Ruth join the team as Training Manager in July 2016, which will see her coordinating and supervising training sessions, and supporting the trainees’ learning.
-She believes that training and mentoring for young people is super important, because it builds skills as well as confidence which is key to finding a job.
+We were beyond excited when Ruth joined the team as Training Manager in July 2016, a role which sees her coordinating and supervising training sessions, and supporting the trainees’ learning.
+She believes that training and mentoring for young people is super important, because it builds skills as well as confidence, which is key to finding a job.
 In no particular order, Ruth is passionate about her work, life in general and donuts!